walbourn/directxtk12modelviewer/ReadMe.txt

 ***Xbox One***

 For Xbox One, only the gamepad controls are available.
-When you presse the "View" button, the tool enumerates the .SDKMESH and .VBO files in the root of the D:\ drive and allows you to select one of them to load.
+When you press the "View" button, the tool enumerates the .SDKMESH and .VBO files in the root of the D:\ drive and allows you to select one of them to load.

 GAMEPAD: